UT-CWE/Hyospy/docs/User_manual.md

     UW.gnome_bbox = [28.17,-95.53,30.0,-93.9]
 ```

 The probability map is a new feature in this version of HyosPy and is only available for GNOME.
 The map shows the probability of the oil spill trajectory of one or multiple simulations.
 This function can be turned on by specifying `probability_map = True`.
-The parameter `google_earth` determines whether or not the probability map is imposed on Google Earth.
+The parameter `google_earth` determines whether or not the probability map will be imposed on Google Earth.
 If `google_earth=True`, a kml file will be created and a user can open the Google Earth software and visualize the result.
 Otherwise, when `google_earth=False`, the map is plotted by a python library, basemap.
-Note Google Earth requires high-performance of video card.
-Turning off the `google_earth` usually yields faster visualizations.
+Note Google Earth requires high performance of the video card.
+Turning off the `google_earth` usually yields faster visualizations. `mpl` is the parameter that adjust the speed of generating the probability map.
+Increasing this number can accelerate the process but will lower the accurancy of the map.

 ```python
     ## Probability Map